-A Nigerian Shia group banned by the government said police killed 12 of members and wounded 10 others during marches in the north of the country to mark the religious commemoration known as Ashoura.
+A Nigerian Shia group banned by the government says police killed 12 of its members and wounded 10 others during marches in the north of the country to mark Ashura, a holy day.

 Spokesman Ibrahim Musa said the Shia marchers were killed in the northern states of Kaduna, Bauchi, Gombe, Sokoto, and Katsina on Tuesday.

-“The Islamic Movement in Nigeria has confirmed the killing of at least a dozen Ashoura mourners across the nation during the peaceful Ashoura mourning procession today,” said Musa.
+“The Islamic Movement in Nigeria has confirmed the killing of at least a dozen Ashura mourners across the nation during the peaceful Ashura mourning procession today,” said Musa.

 The group, the Islamic Movement of Nigeria (IMN), was banned in July after a series of deadly clashes with police.
 IMN said the police were responsible for the deaths of at least 20 people in July but the police gave no death toll.